 But there's another serious and sinister side to all this.
 So far, recent exploits have revolved around work carried out by security firms.
 They make an irresponsible disclosure and then the bad guys jump on it.
 How long will it be until we see the bad guys actually looking for and finding these kinds of exploits for themselves?
 This would put users and the security world on the back foot and a response could be delayed.

 More coverage on the TechBlog.

 This entry was posted on Friday, December 30th, 2005 at 11:41 and is filed under Stay Secure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.